 By continuing payments to a beneficiary for a certain number of years, the period certain annuity helps the annuity buyer receive a higher payback on the purchase of the annuity despite a premature death.
 However, annuity holders should be mindful of the potential tax implications of that higher payout.

-- Wondering if a single life annuity would be a good fit for your retirement plan?
-You may want to consult a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- Wondering if a single life annuity would be good for your retirement plan?
+You may want to consult a financial advisor before making a decision.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.